-We've picked out what we reckon are the best pet cameras on the market right now.
-We've factored in video quality, features and price when making our list, so you can be confident that you're getting value for money when picking out the best camera to monitor your pet.
+With all this in mind, we've whittled it down to what we recon are the absolute best pet cameras on the market right now.
+We've factored in video resolution, features, build quality and price when making our selections, so you can be sure you'll be getting a quality product at a reasonable price.

 Arguably the most popular pet camera on the market, the Furbo has earned its reputation for being packed full of features.
 It has a 1080p Full HD camera with night vision and two-way audio (so you and your pet and both hear each other), plus a system which alerts you via your smartphone when it hears barking.